harshitdayani/editable_table_angular/README.md

 ## What does this project serve?

 This project is created with the view to add, edit, and delete rows in the table.
-Below screen shot gives an idea about that.
+Below screen shot gives an idea about the project.

 ## How to use this project?